JetBrains/teamcity-unity-plugin/README.md

     │  |- 📄 Unity.exe
     │  |- ...
     ```
+   Note that the archive structure may vary for different platforms.
+For example, on MacOS, the top-level folder inside the archive should be `Unity.app`.
 3. Upload as a Unity Tool on the Administration > Tools page on TeamCity

 ## Common problems